stephaneVercouillieBMID/slate/source/index.html.md

 </ul>

 <a name="Data"></a>
 ## 3.8.
-Obtaining ID claims/user attibutes
+Obtaining ID claims/User attibutes

 OpenID Connect Core specifications also allow your application to obtain basic profile information about them in a interoperable way.

-Following the OpenID Connect Core specifications, there are 2 ways to obtain ID claims/user attributes for a specific User:
+Following the OpenID Connect Core specifications, there are 2 ways to obtain ID claims/User attributes for a specific User:
 <ul>
   <il>using the `id_token` returned in the Token response</il>
-  <il>capturing the claims from the itsme® UserInfo Endpoint</il>
+  <il>capturing the claims from the itsme® userInfo Endpoint</il>
 </ul>

 ###  Using `id_token` to obtain claims